zhouwg/kantv/docs/FAQ.md

 <hr>

-- Will you open source the source code of libkantv-core.so?
+- Will you open source the source code of libkantv-media.so?

 <b>NO</b>